ese-unibe-ch/ese2011-team2/backend/README.md

 Requirement specified at: http://ese.unibe.ch/exercises/warming-up

 ## Compiling
-This projects using [maven](http://maven.apache.org/) , to compile run (in the directory where this README file and pom.xml is)
+This project is using [maven](http://maven.apache.org/) , to compile run (in the directory where this README file and pom.xml is)

     mvn clean install